cedarspace/data-manager/README.md

 <h1> # data-manager </h1>
-Manages data for machine learning projects data-manager is a CLI that helps in the organization of machine learning projects.
-The goal is to organize models, raw data, and evaluation files directly after they are produced by writing one line of code.
+Manages data for machine learning projects.
+Data-manager is a CLI that helps in the organization of machine learning projects.
+The goal is to organize models, raw data, and evaluation files directly after they are produced by writing one line of command line code.